 Because of its location, Thailand attracts visitors from all over the world – including the US, the UK, Australia, and New Zealand – all hoping to save big money on their dental care while enjoying a tropical holiday.
 Citizens from 40 different countries, including those mentioned, can visit Thailand for a short stay without a pre-arranged visa.

 Thailand has long been a popular destination for backpackers and sun-seekers alike thanks to its low prices and abundance of cultural experiences and beaches.
-Many visitors choose to tag a vacation onto their visit to a dentist in Thailand – or vice versa – and still save money compared to the cost of the dental work alone back home.
+Many visitors choose to tag a vacation onto their visit to a dentist in Thailand – or vice versa – and still save money compared to the cost of the dental work back home.

-With dentists in most major cities and tourist hotspots catering to the dental tourism trade, you should find yourself with plenty of choice.
+With dentists in most major cities and tourist hotspots catering to the dental tourism trade, you should find yourself with plenty of choices.

 Education and regulation of dentists in Thailand